GunnarGriese/gunnargriese.github.io/_posts/2023-05-05-firebase-analytics-debugging-en.md

 Debugging app tracking is notably distinct from debugging for the web.
 To develop proficiency in mobile app development, it’s crucial to acquaint yourself with its unique characteristics and adapt your approach accordingly.

 By adhering to the steps presented in this guide, you’ll be well-equipped to debug and maintain Google Analytics tracking in your mobile app, yielding valuable insights into user behavior and app performance.
 Happy debugging!

+As always, if you have any questions or need further assistance in your app tracking project, feel free to reach out to me.
+I’m here to help you succeed in your analytics journey!